Skip to main content

 Trigeminal Neuralgia

 Medications are used with limited success to help control the symptoms of trigeminal neuralgia in some patients; however, they tend to wear out and become ineffective.
 The most successful, long-term treatment for trigeminal neuralgia is a less invasive surgical procedure known as microvascular decompression (MVD).
 This surgery involves the neurosurgeon using specialized instruments to access the point of the compression.
 A small surgical device made of Teflon is placed between the nerve and blood vessel, eliminating the pulsing that causes irritation and inflammation of the nerve.
+In cases where there is no compression of the nerve, or patients are not surgical candidates, noninvasive treatments like Gamma Knife Radiosurgery may be an option.

 Tumors